dwyl/learn-postgresql/README.md

 # _Why_?

+Helping people store, retrieve and derive insights from data is the essence of _all_ software applications.
 Like it or not, Relational Databases store
 _most_ of the world's structured data. <br />
 According to the most recent surveys/statistics,